Wilt/three.js_triangulation/README.md

 The next step will be to do some benchmarking of the different algorithms

+### Tests ###

+Some basic tests in Jasmine are added inside the `test` folder.
+More tests will be added later.

+### Example page###

+The [example page](https://rawgit.com/Wilt/three.js_triangulation/master/example.html) shows how to implement the adapter and dependencies inside your project.

+### Install dependencies using bower.json ###

+You can install the dependencies using the provided bower.json file with bower as normally:

+    bower update

+If you don't have bower installed I would like to refer to [the official bower documentation](http://bower.io/)

 ### Support for another (or your own) triangulation library ###

 Do you want support for another (or your own) triangulation library, then please make an issue or a pull-request where you explain what the added value of the